Now offering COVID-19 Testing and Vaccinations at Colton location.

 Cognitive restructuring

 PTSD in children affects cognitive abilities.
 They develop an inaccurate sense of the traumatic events.
 In most of the cases, children develop senseless memories of the event although that occurred in a very different manner.
 Moreover, they also feel the undesired guilt and shame of the situation is something that is not their fault.
-However, cognitive restructuring works efficiently by assisting individuals to think the PTSD realistically.
+However, cognitive restructuring works efficiently by assisting individuals to think about PTSD realistically.

 Play therapy